Bismarck-GM/Bismarck-GM/README.md

   <summary>A little bit about me.</summary>
   <br>

-  I'm from Argentina and worked most of my adult life in the Real State business.
+  &nbsp;&nbsp;&nbsp;I'm from Argentina and worked most of my adult life in the Real State business.
-  Also worked attending customers in all different kinds of business.
+  Also worked attending customers in all different kinds of business.<br>
-  I like to recognize good and bad services.
+  &nbsp;&nbsp;&nbsp;I like to recognize good and bad services.
 Love feedback about everything, if given positively and honest, better.

-  And like I suppose everybody does I love Life in the most meaningful way of the word.
+  &nbsp;&nbsp;&nbsp;And like I suppose everybody does I love Life in the most meaningful way of the word.
 I consider every little detail counts.

-  I'm a Drummer 🥁.
+  &nbsp;&nbsp;&nbsp;I'm a Drummer 🥁.
 And I think music is essential in everyday life.
 I use to hear a ton of genres, mostly 🎸Heavy-Metal🎸 drove.

-  And lastly, for a couple of years, I've been committed to introspect and add healthy improvements to my life.
-Jogging/running, home training (calisthenics), quit smoking 🚭 , and eating healthy.
+  &nbsp;&nbsp;&nbsp;And lastly, for a couple of years, I've been committed to introspect and add healthy improvements to my life.<br>
+  &nbsp;&nbsp;&nbsp;Jogging/running, home training (calisthenics), quit smoking 🚭 , and eating healthy.
 </details>
 <br>
 <details>